-The Crowley Lake Columns are a mysterious site that many people do not know about along Highway 395.
+The Crowley Lake Columns are a mysterious site that many people pass by along Highway 395.
 These natural columns are not easy to get to, but they are rewarding for any adventurer who makes their way out there to see them.
 Here is the information if you want to check it out.
 Note that the water level can be very high and that access like what is mentioned in this post is not always possible due to the water levels.
 Also, you CANNOT do this without four wheel drive.

 - 40 minutes off Highway 395

 Driving up Highway 395 from Bishop, you will turn right on Benton Crossing Road, the road that has all of the hot springs on it.
-From there you will follow it as it heads towards the mountains then bends around the lake and heads towards the east side.
-Exactly two miles after you pass the dirt road named Layton Springs Road you will see a small dirt road off to the right (watch your odometer).
-I would highly recommend looking at satellite view on Google Maps for this section as it is easy to get lost with all of the different offshoots on the road.
+From there, you will follow it as it heads towards the mountains, then bends around the lake and heads towards the east side.
+Exactly two miles after you pass the dirt road named Layton Springs Road, you will see a small dirt road off to the right (watch your odometer).
+I would highly recommend looking at the satellite view on Google Maps for this section as it is easy to get lost with all of the different offshoots on the road.
 Also, it is good to have a GPS location, as well.
 You will drive along this dirt road for about 15 minutes as you make your way to the beach.
-When you reach the beach, you can continue to drive left if your car can do it or you can park here and hike along the beach to the left to eventually reach the columns.
+When you reach the beach, you can continue to drive left if your car can do it, or you can park here and hike along the beach to the left to eventually reach the columns.

-You can pretty much walk for the next mile along the beach for a half-mile or so, seeing all of the columns as they go on for quite a while.
+Depending on the water level, you can walk along the beach for a half-mile or so, seeing all of the columns as they go on for quite a while.

 There are many small caves that you can explore while you are hiking around.